Ready to bring the Next Generation Science Standards to your classroom? Let us help!

 Priority will be given to teachers who meet the following selection criteria:

-* Teachers who will be teaching 3rd-grade science in a CPS neighborhood school for AY 2018-19.
+* Teachers who are currently teaching 3rd-grade science in a CPS neighborhood school and expect to be teaching 3rd grade next academic year (AY 2019-20).
 At this time we are not accepting applications from teachers in other school districts.

 * Preference will be given to teachers who apply in pairs from the same school (developing new skills is a great time to employ the buddy system!).

 Yes.
 All teachers who complete the training program will receive a total stipend of $2,000.
 This will be paid in two installments: $1,250 upon completion of the summer program and an additional $750 at the completion of the professional learning community sessions during the academic year.

 Yes!
-Teachers completing the program will complete at 45 hours of CPDU credits.
+Teachers completing the full program will receive up to 45 hours of CPDU credits.
 All teachers are responsible for registering and logging their hours according to their own school’s protocol.

 After completion of the three-week Science Club Summer Camp program, teachers will be expected to implement one of the CPS third grade science curriculum modules.
 Not to worry- we will teaching you about the curriculum and how to use an NGSS teaching approach.

 You will receive support in bringing this new curriculum to your classroom.
 We will visit your classroom for two of the lessons of your choosing and will be meeting regularly as a professional learning community to share what worked, what didn’t work, and how to adapt the curriculum for your classroom.

 Yes!
 Kits will be loaned out through the SC2 project team.
 Rest assured, you will have the supplies you need, when you need them.